AN INTERVIEW WITH BEN CARLSON OF LONG MILES COFFEE

 Tell me a little bit about how the idea of Long Miles Coffee Project came about and what drew you to Burundi.

 Well, I had been in coffee previously as a coffee trader but it really came about when my wife and I were living in South Africa working for a non-profit organization.
 I was consulting in coffee on the side, just because I love coffee.
 The country of Burundi had just privatized the coffee sector and somehow this company found me.
 They asked me to come to Burundi and do some cuppingto see what the chances were of having specialty micro-lots coming from the country.

 So I Googled Burundi…this was back in 2009…and thought, “wow, this is kind of scary.
 Let’s do it!”
 My wife and I had decided that she was going to go into photography full-time and I knew that I wanted to do something with coffee but I didn’t know what.
 I didn’t want to be a roaster.
 My wife had run a coffee shop for a year and sold it and I knew I didn’t want to run any coffee shops.
 And so, what else do you do?
 Then I said, “Oh, I’ll be a coffee buyer.”
 Then I got the chance to go and consult.
-I was in Burundi for two weeks and I said this is.
+I was in Burundi for two weeks and I said, "this is it!"
 It has the most amazing potential of coffee and it’s not being done well.
 And it’s still one of the best coffees I’ve ever had.
 Nobody was doing it at the time, the coffee is amazing, and I knew it could get even better.

 How long have you and Kristy been in Burundi?

 Well, this will be our sixth coffee season.
 But it’s just over five years.